Knife Restoration 101: How To Get Rust Off Knives

 Maintaining Knives To Prevent Future Rust Stains

 Even the highest-quality kitchen knife can become rusty if not maintained properly.
-The following maintenance steps will help prevent rust from developing on your knives.
+The following maintenance steps will help prevent rust stains from developing on your knives.

 Always wipe down a knife with a damp cloth after using, and then dry it thoroughly and immediately.
 Neither food residue nor water should be allowed to sit on the knife blade!